- As low as $1,178/Night

 Space

-1 king, 2 queen, and 2 twin beds Great view of Charleston's marsh, completely equipped kitchen, game room, and 2 user friendly golf carts to get around the island.
+1 king, 2 queen, and 2 twin beds Great view of Charleston's marsh, entirely equipped kitchen, game room, and 2 user friendly golf carts to get around the island.
 There are also 7 bicycles to appreciate.
 Plenty of room for 4 adults and 4 kids.

 Guest access